 Once the price breakout occurs above the upper resistance level, the pattern is valid, and a buy signal is given.

-Generally, rectangle patterns are part of the classical chart patterns group and show a temporary period of indecision between buyers and sellers.
-It is a very common and powerful chart pattern that involves the breakout trading technique.
+Generally, rectangle patterns are part of the classical chart patterns group and they show a temporary period of indecision between buyers and sellers.
+These are very common and powerful chart patterns that involve the breakout trading technique.

 The opposite version of the bullish rectangle pattern is the bearish rectangle pattern with the same formation and set of rules and occurs during a bearish trending market.

-How to Identify and Use the Bullish Rectangle Pattern in Forex Trading?
+How to Identify and Use the Bullish Rectangle Pattern in Trading?

 To identify the bullish rectangle trading pattern, you need to find a trending currency pair that is entering a consolidation price mode.
 Then, you need to draw support and resistance trend lines at the top and bottom of the price range.
 If the price breaks above the resistance line, then the bullish rectangle pattern is confirmed, and a buying signal is given.